Laiacs/Portfolio/README.md

-Hello!
-Welcome to my porfolio. 👋
+# Hello!
+Welcome to my portfolio. 👋

-I'm glad you've come across my page.
-Within this repository, I share some of the projects I've undertaken, focusing on data analytics.
+I'm glad you've come across my page!
+Here, you can explore some of the latest projects I've been working on during my journey as a data analyst.
+Each project is organized into separate folders, covering different aspects of data analytics using Python.

-You will find different folders for distinct projects, each unrelated to the others.
-These projects involve either Python and SQL.

-Overview of completed projects:

-    Airb&b Madrid -> In this project, I’m exploring data related to apartments prices in Madrid.
-    Lift & Lead -> This project aims to create a Data...
-    Chargeback Dashboard -> Chargeback_Dashboard_with_LookerStudio
-    Life Expectancy -> tfm
+Hope you find them interesting!
+Feel free to reach out on **[LinkedIn](https://www.linkedin.com/in/laia-campoy/)** if you have any questions. 😊